Careers360 Logo

 Answer:

 Deforestation disturbs the whole ecological system.
-As a result of deforestation, an increase in chances of the flood, soil erosion, drought, and desertification increases.
+As a result of deforestation, an increase in chances of floods, soil erosion, drought, and desertification increase.
 Also, increase global warming due to the increase in the level of carbon dioxide.
 As a result, the total water cycle gets disturbed and also the level of potable water goes down.

 Q3.
 Discuss the effects of deforestation on the following. (f) The next generation